 Consumers with top-tier credit scores make mistakes, financial and otherwise, and some of their actions translate to their credit report.
 FICO found that 1 in 100 consumers had a collection on their credit report.
 Often what sets these high scorers apart is that they understand credit scores are fluid.
 One missed payment or one collection encourages them to work even harder to keep balances low and pay bills on time.
 They know they can take action to raise their score, just as action or inaction led to their score's decline.

 Learn more about credit and how it can affect your VA loan benefits in our in-depth credit guide, which includes additional tips for repairing your score.
-Download it from Veterans United today!
+Check it out in Veterans United's Education HQ today!
 Also be sure to check out our mortgage calculator, to see what your payment would be depending on your credit score!